filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-economics/fil-collateral/index.md

 For more detailed information about how collateral requirements are calculated, see the [miner collateral section in the Filecoin spec](https://spec.filecoin.io/systems/filecoin_mining/miner_collaterals/).

 When a storage provider fails to answer to the WindowsPoSt challenges within the 30 minute deadline (see [Storage Proving]({{<relref storage-proving >}})), or when you take your storage offline and thereby break the rules of the storage deal, you will get penalized against the provided collateral.
-This penalty is called [_slashing_]({{<relref slashing>}}) and means that a portion of the pledged collateral is forfeited <!--TODO NOBLOCK STEF BOB where does it go? who gets it?
-Does it all go? -->and your storage power is reduced.
+This penalty is called [_slashing_]({{<relref slashing>}}) and means that a portion of the pledged collateral is forfeited to the f099 address from your locked or available rewards and your storage power is reduced.
+The f099 address is the address in which all burned <!--TreyTODO add a glossary item for burn--> fil go to.

 ## How much collateral?